 How long until you see results?

-One bottle of Meladerm costs $49.99.
+One bottle of Meladerm costs $54 for 50ml of product.
 It will last you about a month if you use it once in the morning and once at night.

 This isn’t the most affordable product of its kind on the market.
-To save some money, the company also has a deal for a two-pack at $79.99.
-This saves you about $20 and makes for a better value more comparable to competitors.
+To save some money, the company also has a deal for a two-pack at $83.
+This saves you about $20 and is a better value when compared to competitors’ prices.

-Another money-saving tip based on our experience: if you try, you may find success using around half of the amount of Meladerm that the company advises.
+Another money-saving tip based on our experience: use around half of the amount of Meladerm that the company advises.
 A half-pump per use might do the trick, in which case you’ve effectively doubled the reach of a bottle of Meladerm without paying extra.

-For the vast majority of users, Meladerm is a safe and reliable product.
-It doesn’t use any hydroquinone, a chemical used in a large number of skin lighteners that’s been heavily regulated by the FDA due to safety concerns.
+For most users, Meladerm is a safe and reliable product.
+It doesn’t use any hydroquinone, a chemical that’s used in a large number of skin lighteners and has been heavily regulated by the FDA due to safety concerns.